-The Bell's observable in our case differs from that calculated by Bell and does not contradict to experimental data.
-Bell's inequality are not violated in either classical or quantum cases of accounting for random fields, forces and waves.
+Bell's observable differs in our case from that calculated by Bell and does not contradict experiment data.
+Bell's inequality is not violated in either classical or quantum cases of accounting for random fields, forces, and waves.